mnemosyne-systems/orangu/doc/manual/en/01-introduction.md

 * **`orangu-server`** — *is* the inference engine: GGUF loading, tokenization, the transformer forward pass, sampling, and request scheduling implemented directly in Rust with no dependency on llama.cpp/ggml's compiled code, running on CPU or GPU (Vulkan, CUDA, ROCm, OpenCL).
-It also serves as the machine's GGUF inventory.
+Besides the OpenAI-compatible and native endpoints it offers a workspace-scoped file API and an optional browser chat console, and it serves as the machine's GGUF inventory — listing, downloading, and deleting models, and reporting the hardware they have to run on.
 See the *Inference server* chapter.

+A fourth binary, `orangu-bench`, is a developer tool rather than part of the
+stack: it measures decode and prefill throughput of any OpenAI-compatible server over HTTP and charts it over time.
+See the *Benchmarking* chapter.

 Because every layer talks to the next over the OpenAI-compatible API, the pieces stay cleanly separated, yet they ship and run as one.
 The result is a fully